 We also recommend excluding your internal IPs from reports.
 This will make sure that your numbers are not skewed by traffic from within your organization.

 Targeting Contacts by Web Behavior

 If you'd like to target individual contacts – Website Prospector Alerts let you notify your sales team when users are on specific pages and may be ready for immediate outreach.

 To target groups of contacts – list segmentation lets you send messages and put contacts through automated nurture campaigns based on which web pages contacts have visited.
 Simply create a segment using the behavior criteria of visited web pages.

 Once you've created these segments, you can add them to your Automated Programs and use them for branch logic.
 If a contact exists in the segment for visiting a specific page, you can send them targeted messages or alert your sales team.

-Segmentation works best if you use a master list.
-If you have a large number of a separate lists, you can also create a new marketing list using the list contents of Locate contacts with specific response behaviors.
+Segmentation works best if you use a Primary List.
+If you have a large number of separate lists, you can also create a new marketing list using the list contents of Locate contacts with specific response behaviors.

 Act-On will gather contacts from your various lists that meet this criteria, then will create a new list for them.

 Website Visitor Reports